42KM Course Map & Description

 Section 1 – 6.3km: Start to WP1 at Yallingup (6.3km total)

-All runners start on the beautiful white sandy beach at Yallingup – with the turquoise water of the lagoon on one side and the cheering crowds of spectators on the other, it’s sure to provide an inspiring start to this spectacular course.
+All runners start on the beautiful white sandy beach at Yallingup – with the turquoise water of the lagoon on one side and the cheering crowds of spectators on the other.
+This is an inspiring start to a spectacular race!

 Section 2 – 6.7km: WP1 at Yallingup (6.3km) to WP2 at Wyadup Rd (13km total)